tytydraco/yessleep/out/The_Parsons_Vanished_First_Part_1.md

 In a few seconds, the light stopped flickering and held steady, bright and piercing.
 It wasn’t moving anymore either, just held petrified in the center of the night sky, just below the Big Dipper.
 Suddenly, the firmament was lit with a sudden burst of lavender light.
 I jumped out of my skin with fear, feeling the still-burning cigarette rolling out of my grip.
 My vision went blurry, and I felt myself falling backwards in slow motion.

 I came to with a start, banging my head against the headrest of my driver’s seat.
 The sun was peaking slowly over the Quartz Mountain, stinging my bloodshot eyes.
 Blinking out of my stupor, I found with bewilderment and unease that I was sitting back inside my own vehicle, parked in front of the small office suite Safeguard Solutions called HQ.
-In a well-practiced maneuver, I engaged the parking brake and took the keys to turn back into Miss Monson before she could chirp at me over the radio again.
+In a well-practiced maneuver, I engaged the parking brake and took the keys to turn back into Miss Ann before she could chirp at me over the radio again.
 I drifted in and out, thoughts still consumed with doubt as to how I even got here.
 The taste of tobacco in my mouth told me I had definitely had my nightly break, but what about the blinding light in the sky?
 As disturbed as I was, the mental fog of the sleep aides and a crisp beer put me to sleep like a baby, ready for 4 more days of the same old grind.

 My dreams were uneasy, vague impressions of shadows, the cold desert and a flash of purple swirled through my delirium.
 When I woke, the sun was still a few minutes from setting, so I grabbed an energy drink, a granola bar, and took my time getting to work.
 By the time I walked up to the front desk, the night was black as tar, and 2 minutes until my shift began.
 Ann sat, stiffly upright, lips smacking on her chewing gum, eyeing me with slight disapproval.
 Her short bob of blonde hair under the office lights shone like a dirty golden halo.